 “If it gets into one plant, watering systems or root beds, they can get the same infection.
 It can passively spread in the air,” Jones said.

 What Exactly Is Bud Rot?

 Bud rot is another term for gray mold, a necrotrophic fungus that’s also known by the scientific name Botrytis cinerea.
-Bud rot loves cool temperatures and humidity, and it hits more than just cannabis plants—it’s been known to attack wine grapes and strawberries, too.
+Bud rot loves cool temperatures and humidity, and it can affect a variety of crops and plants.